 (carbon tetrachloride, CCl4).

 may form poisonous gases, b.p.
-61oC, store dark,
+61oC, store dark, cool place,

 former anaesthetic, solvent irritant, possibly carcinogenic.